TD-101/TD-101.github.io/index.md

 Welcome.

-This space will be part learning journal and part musings of project ideas.
+Part personal learning journal and part musings on areas of interest.

-Aiming for a post every other week.
+Got a concept you think I'd like mulling over?

-Very keen on hearing any and all feedback on topics and content as well as recommendations of interesting areas and ideas to explore.
+Feedback and recommendations are encouraged.

 Inspired by the good folks at [link to fast.ai](https://www.fast.ai).